Have you been considering the Sapphire Gem chicken breed or a novelty chicken that is good at laying eggs? Worry no more. We have an answer for you.

 Most breeders and chicken keepers describe the Sapphire Gem as a friendly and even-tempered chicken breed.
 They are calm birds that can perform well in nearly all environments.

 You can expect these chickens to be very calm even when under stress.
-According to some keepers, the Sapphire Gem chicks tend to be quieter than other breeds’ chicks.
+Some keepers say the Sapphire Gem chicks are quieter than other breeds.

 The Sapphire Gems are good foragers and make great free-range birds.
 They are also keen observers.

-This means that they can be more alert to their predators’ presence compared to other breeds of chicken.
+This means they can be more alert to their predators’ presence than other chicken breeds.

 Sapphire Gem Egg Laying

-If you have been looking for a chicken breed that can lay a fair number of eggs in a year, then a Sapphire Gem hen can be a good option for you.
+If you have been looking for a chicken breed that can lay a fair number of eggs in a year, then a Sapphire Gem hen can be a good option.

 The breed was specifically bred for the production of eggs.
 It was originally not bred to be a good meat-producing chicken.